 Construction of the Lyttelton Harbour wastewater project is being carried out across four phases.
 Learn more about the different work involved.

-A fibreglass pipeline is being installed by McConnell Dowell above the Lyttelton tunnel to transport wastewater from Lyttelton.
+A fibreglass pipeline has been installed above the Lyttelton tunnel to transport wastewater from Lyttelton.
 This work is being carried out in conjunction with NZTA’s fire protection upgrade work on the tunnel.

-Work started in March 2018 and involve the installation of submarine pipelines buried approximately one metre under the seabed to transport untreated wastewater from the Governors Bay and Diamond Harbour wastewater treatment plants to Naval Point in Lyttelton.
-New underground pipes will be installed to connect the Lyttelton wastewater treatment plant to the Simeon Quay pump station and the pump station to the Lyttelton tunnel wastewater pipe.
+Phase two involved installing submarine pipelines buried approximately one metre under the seabed to transport untreated wastewater from the Governors Bay and Diamond Harbour wastewater treatment plants to Naval Point in Lyttelton.
+New underground pipes were installed to connect the Lyttelton wastewater treatment plant to the Simeon Quay pump station and the pump station to the Lyttelton tunnel wastewater pipe.

-Construction of pump stations at Governors Bay, Diamond Harbour and Lyttelton wastewater treatment plants as well as a new pump station at Simeon Quay in Lyttelton.
-Existing wastewater treatment plants will be disestablished with the tanks converted for storage.
-Work on phase three started in April 2018.
+We’re building pump stations at the Governors Bay, Diamond Harbour and Lyttelton wastewater treatment plants as well as a new pump station at Simeon Quay in Lyttelton.
+Work on this phase started in July 2018 and is currently planned for completion and commissioning in early 2020.